 Temple of Jupiter Anxur

 When the Via Appia was built between Rome and Capua in 312 B. C., it ran right up the steep slope of this mountain.
-Visitors to Terracina complained about the traffic on the road, no doubt caused by the difficulty of ascending the mountain.
-By 184 B. C., the ancient Romans were attempting to reroute the Via Appia around the base of the mountain, but it was not until perhaps the early second century A. D. that they succeeded in creating a true bypass next to the sea.
-Today's modern state highway,...
-S. S. 7, follows that seaside route.
+Visitors to Terracina complained about the traffic on the road.
+By 184 B. C., the ancient Romans were attempting to reroute the Via Appia around the base of the mountain, but it was not until the early second century A. D. that they succeeded in creating a true bypass next to the sea.
+Today's modern highway, S. S. 7, follows that seaside route.

 When the Romans built the Temple of Jupiter Anxur, they included a boundary wall and towers that could serve as military fortifications.
-As the temple stood above the main road between Rome and Capua, guarding access to this road, the Via Appia, was good military strategy.
+As the temple stood above the Via Appia, the main road between Rome and Capua, this was good military strategy.

 The temple complex was devastated by a fire some time after 400 A. D., although the exact year the fire occurred is not known.Continue to 2 of 4 below.